Introduction

 - Maintenance.

-Each phase must be completed before moving to the next, ensuring thorough documentation and clear milestones.
+Each stage must be completed before proceeding to the next, with an emphasis on documentation and clear milestones.

 Best use cases